 The Enigma thickens

 Switching from the overhead map of Shadowfire to a 2D isometric view, allows the player a direct approach to the characters’ movement and actions, but makes navigation less immediate.
-Expertly navigating the base will be the key element, especially because of Zoff, the insectoids and the Empire guards moving freely in the complex, a time limit and several locked doors to be opened with the right keycards.
+Expertly navigating the base will be the key element, especially because of Zoff, the insectoids and the Empire guards moving freely in the complex, a time limit and several locked doors that need to be opened with the right keycards.
 Fighting is mostly automatic but can also be controlled via the joystick, should one wish to.
-Since every character has its own specific set of skills, making use of the team’ synergy will be fundamental to fully embrace and master the gameplay mechanics: an idea that will inspire future classics like Sirtech’s Jagged Alliance.
+Since every character has its own specific set of skills, making use of the team’s synergy will still be fundamental to fully embrace and master the gameplay mechanics: an idea that will inspire future classics like Sirtech’s Jagged Alliance.

 Where does its real nature lie?